darkcharan/SparkFoundation-Internship/README.md

 # SparkFoundation-Internship
-Internship all tasks
+Internship, all tasks are done on
-End to End Model Building of all tasks
+End to End Model Building with
 Data - Analysis
 Eda
 Model Building
 Evaluation
+and new data point predictions